NeuralNoble/Product-search-using-image-embeddings/README.md

-# Fashion Recommender System
+# Product Search Using Image Embeddings
-This project is a fashion recommender system built using Streamlit, TensorFlow, and Keras.
-It allows users to upload an image of a fashion item and receive recommendations for similar items based on image features extracted using the ResNet50 model.
+This project is a Product Search system built using Streamlit, TensorFlow, and Keras.
+It allows users to upload an image of a fashion item and receive  search results for similar items based on image features extracted using the ResNet50 model.

 ## How It Works
 1. Users can upload an image of a fashion item through the Streamlit interface.
 The uploaded image is saved in the uploads directory and displayed on the web page.